gbtami/pychess-variants/static/blogs/Halloween Update.md

 [**RacingKings**](https://www.pychess.org/variants/racingkings) - Also from Lichess.
 Race your King to the eighth rank to win.

 [**RacingKings 960**](https://www.pychess.org/variants/racingkings960) - Same deal, but with 1440 random start positions.
-(We use "960" as the synonime for "random".)
+(We use "960" as the synonym for "random".)

 [**Shatranj**](https://www.pychess.org/variants/shatranj) - Shatranj is an old form of chess, as played in the Sasanian Empire.
-Its origins are in the Indian game of chaturanga.
+Its origins are in the Indian game of Chaturanga.
 Modern chess gradually developed from this game, as it was introduced to Europe by contacts in Muslim Al-Andalus (modern Spain) and in Sicily in the 10th century.

 The main change on the server side is re-implementation of our arena tournament pairing.
-It uses now [Edmonds' algorithm](https://en.wikipedia.org/wiki/Blossom_algorithm) for [maximum weight matching](https://en.wikipedia.org/wiki/Maximum_weight_matching) via [rustworkx](https://github.com/Qiskit/rustworkx) similar to lichess.
+It uses now [Edmonds' algorithm](https://en.wikipedia.org/wiki/Blossom_algorithm) for [maximum weight matching](https://en.wikipedia.org/wiki/Maximum_weight_matching) via [rustworkx](https://github.com/Qiskit/rustworkx) similar to Lichess.

-We got some great contribution from our beloved users.
+We got some great contributions from our beloved users.
 New piece sets for Shogi, Cannon Shogi by https://www.pychess.org/@/Watermelonely New colorized piece set for Chak by https://www.pychess.org/@/ronin3b

-As usual some minor bugs have been fixed as well.
+As usual, some minor bugs have been fixed as well.

 -gbtami